selshiyafrancis2006/EMF-SA/README.md

 Accurate impedance control is critical for high-frequency signal integrity.
 Insertion loss (IL) and return loss (RL) calculations ensure efficient power transfer through filters and couplers.

-Real-World Example in Avionics Systems:
-F-35 Lightning II radar modules use stripline-based filters and couplers to maintain signal integrity in high-power, high-frequency applications.

 <h2>5.
 Reflection Coefficient in Avionics Striplines</h2>

 The reflection coefficient (Γ) quantifies how much of a signal is reflected back due to impedance mismatch between the transmission line and the load.
 In avionics, reflection must be minimized to ensure that radar and communication signals are efficiently transmitted, preventing loss of critical information.